BernardFW/bernard/README.md

 The goal of middlewares is not to make sure that contents fit within the platform limits.
 If a message is too long, sending will be stopped and an error will be logged.

+There is also the `filter_batch()` method which filters a batch of messages to add things like typing indications.
+If the output is not accepted by the platform, then it is discarded.

 ## Translation